dalecurtis/promised-media-source/README.md

 * Is too much asynchronous now?
   * `addSourceBuffer` / `removeSourceBuffer` could be synchronous if some sort of class level Promise like `MediaSource2.ready` was added.
+  * `configure()` offers no getters for the timestamp offset or append window, which may be needed in some cases?